 The castle is a perfectly preserved example of an Arcade Castle, a unique style that was imported from Italy in the 16th century.
 UNESCO gave it World Heritage status, partly because it still has “the ancillary buildings associated with an aristocratic residence of this type” and because of the High-Baroque features that were added in the 18th century.

-At first glance, it may look like Litomysl Castle is made of large, white bricks, but appearances can be deceiving.
+It may appear that Litomysl Castle is made of large, white bricks at first glance, but appearances can be deceiving.
 The castle is covered in sgraffito: designs made by etching away white plaster to reveal a darker undercoat.
 Every one of the 8,000 panels has a unique motif.

-It is worth buying a ticket to tour the interior, even though the tours are in Czech language.
-You will be guided through 13 exquisitely furnished rooms, including a library, billiard room, historic chapel and more.
+Buy a ticket to tour the interior.
+It's worth it, even though the tours are in Czech language.
+You will be shown 13 exquisitely furnished rooms, including a library, billiard room, historic chapel and more.

 The tour also visits the castle's rare Baroque wooden theater, one of only five in the world.
 It was built to entertain the nobility, who wanted to perform for friends and servants.
 Most remarkably, everything is still intact: original auditorium, stage decorations, and stage machinery.